manuelinfosec/api.taskmaster-django/README.md

   - Duplicate username or email is not allowed.
   - Username can only contain letters, numbers and underscore.
   - Passwords have a minimum length of 6 characters.
+  - JWT access tokens have a lifetime of 7 days from last login and refresh tokens have a lifetiem for 14 days.

 - Task Management
   - Task status can only be any of the following: TO DO, IN PROGRESS, DONE.